augmentedstartups/ModernComputerVisionUI/README.md

 ### Method 1

-You can git clone the latest work from Github. git clone https://github.com/augmentedstartups/ModernComputerVisionUI.git
+You can git clone the latest work from this Github.

+git clone https://github.com/augmentedstartups/ModernComputerVisionUI.git

 Download YOLOX weights and deepsort folders from your original YOLOX Folder into the cloned folder called ModernComputerVisionUI.